mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 ## Report priorities and limits

 By default, all attribution sources have the same priority, and the attribution model is last-touch, meaning that a conversion is attributed to the most recent matching source event.
 For both event-level and aggregatable reports you can change source priority by setting a new value for the `"priority"` field in the associated {{httpheader("Attribution-Reporting-Register-Source")}} header.
-The default value is `1`; if you set a `"priority"` value of `2` on a particular source, that source will be matched first, before any priority `1` sources.
-Sources with `"priority": "3"` will be matched before `"priority": "2"` sources, and so on.
+The default value is `0`; if you set a `"priority"` value of `1` on a particular source, that source will be matched first, before any priority `0` sources.
+Sources with `"priority": "2"` will be matched before `"priority": "1"` sources, and so on.

 Attribution trigger priorities work the same way; you can also set trigger priorities by adding a `"priority"` field to the associated {{httpheader("Attribution-Reporting-Register-Trigger")}} header, but only for event-level reports.

+Different source types have different default limits:

-[Click-based attribution sources](/en-US/docs/Web/API/Attribution_Reporting_API#click-based_attribution_sources) have a three-report limit.
+- [Navigation-based attribution sources](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources#navigation-based_attribution_sources) have a three-report limit by default.
 For example, say a user clicks an ad and converts four times: they visit the advertiser site homepage, then visit a product page, sign up to the newsletter, and finally make a purchase.
 The purchase report would be dropped, as it comes from the fourth conversion.

-[Image-based attribution sources](/en-US/docs/Web/API/Attribution_Reporting_API#image-based_attribution_sources) and [Script-based attribution sources](/en-US/docs/Web/API/Attribution_Reporting_API#script-based_attribution_sources) only have a one-report limit.
+- [Event-based attribution sources](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources#event-based_attribution_sources) have a one-report limit by default.

+> **Note:** The report limit can be adjusted by setting a different number of `"end_times"` in the [`"event_report_windows"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#event_report_windows) fields of the associated `Attribution-Reporting-Register-Source` header.

 When an attribution is triggered for a given source event, if the maximum number of attributions (three for clicks, one for images/scripts) has been reached for this source the browser will: